Kristen from Lipstick and Sawdust didn’t waste any time working her magic to create an item for her daughter’s spring auction.

 Kristen then sanded down both of the curved sides so that they would match perfectly in appearance.
 Start with 80-grit paper, then finish with 120-grit.

-To complete the frame, simply attach the two sides (which are your shorter end pieces) to the back using a quality wood glue and brad nailer.
+To complete the frame, simply attach the two sides (which are your shorter end pieces) to the back using a quality wood glue, Plam nailer gun for woodworking, and brad nailer.